marcosvm13/blog/_posts/2018-10-24-shape-dependent-computations-in-scala-and-agda.md

 ... wouldn’t this be beautiful?

 Alas, the above signature is not legal Scala 2.12.
 The problem is in the `Vec[? , ? : Nat]` type constructor.
 As we said, it holds two parameters.
 There is no problem with the first one: type constructors in Scala do indeed receive types as arguments.
 Another way of saying this is that types in Scala can be parameterised with respect to types.
-And yet another way is saying that types in Scala can be made <em>dependent</em> on types.
-But the second parameter of the `Vec` constructor is not a type, it’s a <em>value</em>!
+And yet another way is saying that types in Scala can be made *dependent* on types.
+But the second parameter of the `Vec` constructor is not a type, it’s a *value*!
 And we can’t parameterise types in Scala with respect to values, only to types.

-A type whose definition refers to values is called a <em>dependent type</em>.
-Indeed, the type `List[A]` in Scala also <em>depends</em> on something, to wit the type `A`.
+A type whose definition refers to values is called a *dependent type*.
+Indeed, the type `List[A]` in Scala also *depends* on something, to wit the type `A`.
 So, in a sense, we may rightfully call it a dependent type as well.
 However, the “dependent” qualifier is conventionally reserved for types that are parameterised with respect to values.

 Can’t we solve our problem in Scala, then?
 Yes, we will see that we can indeed solve this problem in Scala, albeit in a different way.
 But before delving into the Scala solution, let’s see how we can solve this problem in a language with full-fledged dependent types, in line with the solution sketched at the beginning of this section.